RussoAngel/bon-hiato/README.md

 # bon-hiato
-# Contraseña de Admin : 1234
+Contraseña de Admin : 1234
-# ScrumMaster: nik Contraseña: nik
+ScrumMaster: nikita Contraseña: nikita
-# ProductOwner: stefan Contraseña: stefan
+ProductOwner: stefan Contraseña: stefan
-# Developer: yonay Contraseña: yonay
+Developer: yonay Contraseña: yonay